sandro011/art_blog/README.md

 Although i respect and appreciate the "old masters", I mainly draw inspiration from the modern art era until now.
-I love paintings from the Expressionism, Cubism, Furusim, Dadaism, Surrealism, Minimalism, some Photorealism (especially Richter's artwork) and last but not least, contemporism.
+I love paintings from the Expressionism, Cubism, Furusim, Dadaism, Surrealism, Minimalism, some Photorealism (especially Richter's artwork) and last but not least, contemporarism.

 Besides my inspirationsources, i will post my own artwork, which will consist mainly of paintings (acrilc), drawings, sketches and tattoo's. :)